 Sponsored programs or programs targeted to specific groups do not accept applications year round or maintain an application pool.

 See Admission Processes for more information about this method of admission.

-Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
+Saskatchewan Polytechnic recognizes that adults learn in many different ways.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.
-A detailed Candidate Guide, which includes a self-audit for all PLAR-ready courses, has been developed for this program.
-This information guides a candidate through all steps in the PLAR process.

 See link(s) below to get more information about PLAR.

 |Athabasca University||30 credit units may be granted toward Bachelor of Professional Arts-Human Services (BPA-HRSV).
 Students are required to present an additional 30 university level credits prior to admittance into the BPA-HSRV program.|